posd2017f/homework/README.md

 #### Note

-Clean all HW1 related files (Media.h, Shapes.h, Sort.h...and its implementation).
+ * Clean all HW1 related files (Media.h, Shapes.h, Sort.h...and its implementation).
+ * The header's first letter should be capitalized so that we can caugth your header file on CI.
+ * If you had any suggestions in HW1, improve it.